huma-engineering/huma-docs/data-collection/huma-app/getting-started/login-and-onboarding.md

 ### Biometric Login​
 Biometric login offers an alternative to password login, something which can be very useful for patients with memory difficulties or mobility issues.

-Depending on the device being used, biometric login could be via fingerprints or facial recognition and is something that you can set up as part of the onboarding if the deployment is configured in this way.
+Depending on the device being used, biometric login could be via fingerprints or facial recognition and is something that you can set up as part of the onboarding if the Deployment is configured in this way.

 Biometrics is just one of the data security settings that you can manage from your **Profile** page under **Account**.
 On enabling the **Two-step verification** toggle, you will be able to set up your biometric login.

 ### Profile Questionnaire
 The Profile Questionnaire asks you for some basic information that will be used to populate your profile.
-The exact data requested will depend on your [deployment configuration](../../admin-portal/managing-deployments/configuring-the-user-profile/user-profile-details.md).
+The exact data requested will depend on your [Deployment configuration](../../admin-portal/managing-deployments/configuring-the-user-profile/user-profile-details.md).

 **Related articles**: [Onboarding setup](../../admin-portal/managing-deployments/configuring-the-user-onboarding/onboarding-setup.md); [Privacy and security settings](../features/data-privacy-and-security.md); [eConsent](../../admin-portal/managing-deployments/configuring-the-user-onboarding/econsent.md); [Data consent](../../admin-portal/managing-deployments/configuring-the-user-onboarding/data-consent.md); [Identity verification](../../admin-portal/managing-deployments/configuring-the-user-onboarding/identity-verification.md); [Preferred units](../../admin-portal/managing-deployments/configuring-the-user-onboarding/preferred-units.md); [Helper agreement](../../admin-portal/managing-deployments/configuring-the-user-onboarding/helper-agreement.md)